ibm-cloud-docs/appid/profiles.md

   <dt><code>/api/v1/attributes</code></dt>
     <dd>If your application requires reading and updating custom profile attributes for a currently logged in user, then you can use the /attributes endpoint.
 For example, the user wants to update a food preference.</dd>
   <dt><code>/management/v4/{tenantId}/users</code></dt>
-    <dd>If you're building administrative interfaces or process that might apply to multiple users, you can use the App ID management API.
+    <dd>If you're building administrative interfaces or processes that might apply to multiple users, you can use the App ID management API.
 Specifically, you can use the <code>/users</code> endpoint.</dd>
 </dl>

 The easiest ways to work with user information are by using the GUI or an SDK.
 With those options, all of the API calls are done behind the scenes for you.